Editorial cover art for NOW Magnesium Glycinate Tablets

 NOW Magnesium Glycinate Tablets

-This is a practical, value-oriented magnesium glycinate option for people who want a clearly labeled chelated form without paying premium-powder prices.
+This label-based review covers NOW Magnesium Glycinate Tablets, a practical value-oriented option for people who want a clearly labeled chelated magnesium form without paying premium-powder prices.
 Its strongest points are the magnesium bisglycinate form, straightforward labeling, and solid quality markers.
-Its main tradeoffs are simple but real: a 2-tablet serving, the possibility of 4 tablets a day at the high end of suggested use, and a longer tablet ingredient list than minimalist powders.
-Most evidence here is about magnesium and magnesium forms in general, not this exact branded product.
+Its main tradeoffs are a 2-tablet serving, possible 4-tablet day at the high end of suggested use, and a longer tablet ingredient list than minimalist powders.

 • Best for: shoppers who want a branded magnesium bisglycinate tablet with decent value and clear label details